Ardhito Pramono

 Ardhito Rifqi Pramono (born May 22, 1995) is an Indonesian singer, songwriter and actor.
-Apart from being a singer, Ardhito has been a creative planner and also a music director.
-He has also been involved in working on several short films and web-series.
+He has also been a creative planner and music director.
+He has been involved in working on several short films and web series.

 Early life

-Ardhito Rifqi Pramono was born in Jakarta, Indonesia on May 22, 1995.
+Ardhito Rifqi Pramono was born in Jakarta, Indonesia, on May 22, 1995.
 He has a younger sister named Adhania Pramono.
-Pramono was always interested in music since he was a child and he has since been a jazz lover and a fan of 40s songs.
+Pramono has always been interested in music since he was a child.
+He is a jazz lover and a fan of 40s songs.
 More than just composing songs, he can also play musical instruments such as the guitar, piano and drums.
 He started composing music in 2013, when he was still studying at JMC Academy, Australia, in the Film Department.

-After graduating from JMC Academy, Pramono worked at his father's company which worked on aircraft maintenance.
-A year later, he was selected as Top 6 pn MTV Indonesia VJ Hunt.
+After graduating from JMC Academy, Pramono worked at his father's company, which worked on aircraft maintenance.
+A year later, he was selected as one of the Top 6 on MTV Indonesia VJ Hunt.

 Career

-Pramono first appeared on YouTube in 2013 when he covered AJ Rafael's songs such as She Was Mine.
-A year later after graduating from college, in 2014 to be precise, he began to gain popularity.
-His first single was titled I Placed My Heart, which was then followed by the song What Do You Feel About Me.
-The second song became one of the most watched songs on YouTube.
-He stated that "because YouTube is the most used platform for playing / searching for new music".
-Apart from being a singer, Pramono also worked at TV stations, as a DJ and a barista before deciding to become a full-time musician.
+Pramono first appeared on YouTube in 2013 when he covered AJ Rafael's songs such as "She Was Mine".
+In 2014, after graduating from college, he began to gain popularity.
+His first single was titled "I Placed My Heart", followed by "What Do You Feel About Me".
+The latter became one of the most-watched songs on YouTube.

+Pramono also worked at TV stations and as a DJ and a barista before deciding to become a full-time musician.

 Personal life

-Pramono is married to Indonesian model Jeannetta Sanfadelia, in 2019.
-They had a daughter, Asmara.
+Pramono married Indonesian model Jeannetta Sanfadelia in 2019.
+They have a daughter, Asmara Astika Pramono, who was born on 15 June 2021.

-On January 12, 2022, Pramono was arrested by police and taken into custody due to alleged possession and consumption of marijuana was sent to rehabilitation for six months.
+On January 12, 2022, Pramono was arrested by police and taken into custody due to alleged possession and consumption of marijuana.
+He was sent to rehabilitation for six months.

 On July 29, 2022, a video of a man masturbating, rumoured to be Pramono, was published on Twitter.